Waiuku Forest IntroBeginner

 At 5.5km's take a right through the gate onto Old Coach Road, from here you will be on 4WD tracks.
 At 6km's go right at the fork onto Tapu Rd.
 Continue on Tapu Road until you meet back up with the road you came in on and then return back to the start.

-Possible extension: off Tapu Rd to the left at the top of the climb are the Kaimanawa Tracks and slightly further Pine Cone Alley Track - I highly recommend exploring these areas.
+Possible extension: off Tapu Rd to the left at the top of the climb are the Kaimanawa Tracks and slightly further Pine Cone Alley Track.

 Features of interest